The cars are in winter storage :-(

 The removed power servo

-after opening the cover, you can see the rotary valve in the lower center.
+After opening the cover, you can see the rotary valve in the lower center.

-remove one screw and a clip and the rotary valve comes out.
+Remove one screw and a clip and the rotary valve comes out.

 The rotary valve consists of two halves which make the connections - as you can see it was very dirty and rough - and slightly warped.